 The continental margin of northwest Greenland has a complex geologic and tectonic history that involves Cretaceous rift phases, extrusive volcanism, and tectonic inversion as seafloor spreading commenced in Baffin Bay.
-Rifting of the continental margins occurred during the Early and Late Cretaceous forming numerous sedimentary basins and elongate grabens that fringe the Baffin Bay margins (Whittaker et al., 1997; Gregersen et al., 2013; Nøhr-Hansen et al., 2021) (Figure F2).
+Rifting of the continental margins occurred during the Early and Late Cretaceous, forming numerous sedimentary basins and elongate grabens that fringe the Baffin Bay margins (Whittaker et al., 1997; Gregersen et al., 2013; Nøhr-Hansen et al., 2021) (Figure F2).
 Opening of Baffin Bay ensued from the late Paleocene through the Eocene, likely in tandem with the opening of the Labrador Sea (Chalmers et al., 1993) (Figure F1).
 The separation of Greenland relative to the North American continent ceased during the early Oligocene (Chron C13) as seafloor spreading commenced along the Aegir Ridge system of the Icelandic plate boundary (Oakey and Chalmers, 2012; Gregersen et al., 2022).
 The geologic architecture and stratigraphic knowledge of this region is mainly based on seismic and borehole data collected between 2007 and 2012 (Gregersen et al., 2013, 2016, 2022; Knutz et al., 2015, 2019, 2022).
 Eight seismic megaunits have been described, of which Megaunits A-E are attributed to the Cenozoic interval deposited after continental rifting ceased.
 The drilling targets of Expedition 400 identified along the key seismic transect cover Megaunits A-D (Figure F4).

 Oblique plate motions between Greenland and North America resulted in a transpressional tectonic regime (strike-slip) on the West Greenland margin, which gave rise to major basin infilling packages and deepwater fan systems guided by structural lineaments along inverted rift basins (Megaunit E).
-From the middle late Oligocene through the middle Miocene, a more passive sedimentation regime ensued with infilling of the remnant rift-basin topography (Megaunits D1 and D2) (Figures F1, F2, F4).
-In the Melville Bay Graben, juxtaposed to the Greenland craton, Megaunit D2 forms a several kilometer thick succession of continuously stratified deposits that are intensely faulted, primarily as a result of marine clay compaction (Berndt et al., 2003).
-This package of presumably clay-rich marine sediments overlies stacked fan-type packages that are lodged against the Greenland basement, separated by Megaunits D2 and C, and is described as the mid-Miocene Unconformity (d1) displaying erosion over structural highs and a conformable development within basin settings (e.g., Melville Bay Graben) (Figure F4).
+From the middle late Oligocene through the middle Miocene, a more passive sedimentation regime ensued with infilling of the remnant rift-basin topography by Megaunits D1 and D2 (Figures F2, F4).
+In the Melville Bay Graben east of Melville Bay Ridge, Megaunit D2 forms a several kilometer thick succession of continuously stratified deposits that are intensely faulted, primarily as a result of marine clay compaction (Berndt et al., 2003).
+The mid-Miocene Unconformity (d1) separates Megaunits D1 and C. It demonstrates erosion over structural highs but is conformable within basin settings (e.g., Melville Bay Graben) (Figure F4).
 Megaunit C forms an asymmetric sediment prism covering wide parts of the inner shelf in northwest Greenland, with thicknesses up to 1200 m, that is variably modified by glacial erosion.
 The prism is interpreted to be a shelf-bound sediment drift that locally grades into clinoform features associated with prodeltaic environments (Knutz et al., 2015).
 The boundary between Megaunits C and B is an incised horizon (c1) that is correlated to extensive mass transport deposits on the lower slope and in the Baffin Bay basin, suggesting widespread submarine slope instability.
 The regional character of this erosion points to a phase of tectonic adjustment affecting the shelf margin, presumably during the late Miocene (Knutz et al., 2015).
 Megaunit B is characterized by distinct lenticular sediment bodies featuring asymmetric sediment waves that have accumulated into expanded sections over the Horizon c1 erosion scarp (Figure F4).
 The slope component of Megaunit B is interpreted to be a contourite drift with seismic ties to nearby drilled sections suggesting a Pliocene age (Knutz et al., 2015, 2019; Aubry et al., 2021).